rogerkeays/fluent/README.md

 ## IDE Support

 There is currently no IDE support for *Fluent*.
 Contributions are welcome.
-It may be possible to get your IDE to load the *Fluent* plugin into it's compiler.
-If you get it working, please [comment on issue #4](https://github.com/rogerkeays/fluent/issues/4) so we can all benefit.
+If you cannot contribute code, please consider [supporting us on Patreon](https://patreon.com/Jamaica440).

 ## Known Issues